Eaglw/Chemical_Engineering/Rheology/Stress tensor.md

 $\Large ||T||=\begin{bmatrix}T_{xx}&T_{xy}&T_{xz}\\T_{yx}&T_{yy}&T_{yz}\\T_{zx}&T_{zy}&T_{zz}\end{bmatrix}=\begin{bmatrix}\sigma_{xx}&\tau_{xy}&\tau_{xz} \\ \tau_{yx}&\sigma_{yy}&\tau_{yz}\\ \tau_{zx}&\tau_{zy}&\sigma_{zz}\end{bmatrix}$

 --- end-multi-column
 The first index refers to the axis normal to the plane of the stress, indentifying it.
 The second index refers to the direction of the stress itself.
+$\tau_{xy}$ is positive if directed in a positive y direction, on the face having positive x as a normal vector.
 The stress tensor is *symmetric*, so $\tau_{ij}=\tau_{ji}$.
 It's completely described with 6 values.